 “Adine’s ability to serve the bar, the community, and of course the interests of our clients is nothing short of amazing," stated Mark Hinderks, Stinson LLP Managing Partner.

 A dedicated trial attorney, Adine defends complex business and commercial litigation matters for securities, banking, estates and trusts clients, and resolves creditors’ rights and bankruptcy cases in state and federal courts nationwide.
-She advises on complex business and regulatory disputes and investigations for businesses (ranging from Fortune 500 companies to emerging entrepreneurs) and individuals in diverse industries, such as financial services and wealth management, health care, natural gas, medical gas, nonprofits and foundations, telecommunications and government contracts.
+She also handles complex business and regulatory disputes and investigations for businesses (ranging from Fortune 500 companies to emerging entrepreneurs) and individuals in diverse industries, such as financial services and wealth management, health care, natural gas, medical gas, nonprofits and foundations, telecommunications and government contracts.
 Adine co-chairs the firm’s Estates and Trusts Litigation Practice Group.

-Deeply committed to pro bono, Adine was recognized with Stinson's 2013 Pro Bono Service to the Indigent Award and her work with the firm’s Legal Clinic, the Federal Bar Association’s Pro Se Project, the Minnesota Appellate Public Defender and the Office of the Federal Defender for the District of Minnesota.
+Deeply committed to pro bono, Adine was recognized with Stinson's 2013 Pro Bono Service to the Indigent Award.
+She also provides pro bono work through the firm’s Legal Clinic, the Federal Bar Association’s Pro Se Project, the Minnesota Appellate Public Defender and the Office of the Federal Defender for the District of Minnesota.

 First-chaired two-day trial on behalf of a national bank and federal agency in a mortgage-foreclosure matter where allegations included breach of contract and civil fraud and successes included receiving winning ruling from bench.

 Second-chaired two-week arbitration in Chicago, representing Class I rail carrier in a multimillion dollar arbitration matter concerning an alleged breach of a railroad interchange agreement.